Underground Railroad

 In the 20th century, Morgan County continued to evolve, adapting to changes in technology and industry.
 The decline of coal mining and agricultural changes influenced the local economy, leading to a diversification of industries such as manufacturing, tourism, and healthcare.
 Today, Morgan County remains a rural and scenic area, known for its natural beauty and friendly communities.

-This timeline provides a concise overview of the key events in the history of Morgan County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Morgan County, Ohio.

 • 1817 - Morgan County is established on December 29.